 >>: What does it mean to dream of cows on both sides of the road?

-Dreaming about a fish almost biting me Dreaming a...
+Dreaming about a snake biting your leg Dreaming a...